Summit secures $2.4 billion for COVID shots for poor countries

 ($1 = 0.8205 euros)

-Reporting by stephanie Nebehay in Geneva, John Miller in Zurich; additional reporting by Alistair Smout in London; editing by Mark Heinrich
+Reporting by Stephanie Nebehay in Geneva and John Miller in ZurichAdditional reporting by Alistair Smout in London Editing by Mark Heinrich and David Holmes

 Our Standards: The Thomson Reuters Trust Principles.